Best Ways To Beat Belly Fat

 It is unfortunate that Menopause often means an increase in the amount of belly fat, and although you may only have put on a few pounds this is most likely where it will be found.

-Like many other menopausal symptoms, hormone balance can be behind this as it is excess oestrogen that is often linked to this as when the body shift production of oestrogen from the ovaries it unfortunately starts to make it in the fat cells of the abdomen, hips and thighs.
+Like many other menopausal symptoms, hormone balance can be behind this as it is excess oestrogen that is often linked to belly fat.
+When the body shift production of oestrogen from the ovaries it unfortunately starts to make it in the fat cells of the abdomen, hips and thighs, just where we don’t want it.

 If this is something you are struggling with, then perhaps some of these ideas might be helpful.